The Nagai coal-based thermal power plant located in the Indian state of Tamil Nadu was commissioned in August 2019. The…

 The TBE plant is the first Malaysian power project to receive transaction support from international banks such as HSBC.
 It is also the first independent power producer (IPP) plant in Malaysia to obtain dual-currency financing and to adopt the equity bridge loan structure.

 The project also earned prestigious industry awards for financing, including Project Finance International’s Asia Pacific Best Project Bond of the Year 2012, The Asset’s AAA Best Project Finance Deal, Project Finance Magazine’s Asia-Pacific Power Deal of the Year and Asia Money’s Best Project Financing Award.

 Contractors involved with the TBE power plant development

-The power plant was constructed by a consortium led by Alstom Power (now GE Power).
-The other consortium partners are Mudajaya and Shin Eversendai.
+The Malakoff power plant was constructed by a consortium led by Alstom Power (now GE Power).
+The other consortium partners include Mudajaya and Shin Eversendai.
 The consortium partners signed a $1.13bn contract with Tanjung Bin Energy Issuer Bhd for the construction and commissioning of the coal-fired power plant.

 Shin Eversendai managed the structure erection works and mechanical equipment used in the project.

 Fichtner was involved in the process of tendering and engineering, procurement and construction (EPC) contract award, as well as the appraisal of the EPC contractor´s design.
 The company also provided on-site supervision of construction and commissioning of the project.

 Poratha undertook fabrication, assembly and installation of non-pressure parts, while Halfen-Moment supplied bar grip, spear line and wedge lock couplers.